ocaoimh/okeeffe-site/content/authors/admin/_index.md

 - Visitors
 ---

-Cormac O'Keeffe co-founded YESNYOU in 2007 after 10 years of experience in the education sector.
-With the desire to provide learners with innovative and creative solutions to their learning needs, he created YESNYOU's teaching & learning approach, leading the quality and certification process.
-An expert in learning & teaching, Cormac has PhD in learning technologies and regularly publishes research on learning and assessment technologies.
-He currently designs YESNYOU's data-driven approach to adaptive and personalized learning
+I'm a specialist in Learning & Development with 15 years experience in the education and technology sectors.
+I love being able to design, create and produce engaging solutions for learners.
+To do this, I combine technology with the most relevant insights and practices from education and research.
+I have a PhD in learning technologies and regularly publish on learning and assessment technologies.
+I created  YESNYOU's data-driven approach to adaptive and personalized learning and ran INSEEC U's digital learning department.